 - Finally, we will save the recovered file using Save As option.

-- We can also right-click on the name of the file and select Restore previous versions from the menu to restore the file.
+- We can also right-click on the file name and select Restore previous versions from the menu to restore the file.

 Instead of deleting the Excel workbook permanently if we just delete the file temporarily, we can recover the file from the Recycle Bin.
 We have to do the following.